 - Priority Deadline: December 1, 2018 (Submit portfolio by December 15)

-All applicants must submit the required portfolio of artwork online at SlideRoom.
+All applicants must first apply (using Common App or the SUNY ap) and then proceed to submit the required portfolio of artwork online at SlideRoom.
 There is a $10 fee per portfolio submission payable in SlideRoom.
 Please submit only one portfolio to the School of Art+Design major program of your choice.
 Available undergraduate major programs are listed below (all students complete a general visual arts foundation year in the freshman year of all programs.
 Accepted students will begin their chosen specific major programs only after they have completed the first academic year.):

 - BFA Undeclared Visual Arts